justiceserv/mailcow-dockerized/README.md

 ## Info, documentation and support

+**This is NOT Official Mailcow Repository AND IS NOT COMPLETE**

+This repository is specifically for HA Setup with two Oracle Cloud ARM Servers.

+Check out my [blog documentation][https://blog.justi.es] to check high availability cofiguration.

 Please see [the official documentation](https://mailcow.github.io/mailcow-dockerized-docs/) for installation and support instructions. 🐄

 🐛 **If you found a critical security issue, please mail us to [info at servercow.de](mailto:info@servercow.de).**